AndrewGrant31/QT-Custom-CMake-Wizards/README.md

 For my project I use, for example, _C:\Tools\GTest_ and place googletest-main within this directory.
 This is the location that is copied into
 the value on Line 18.
 Which should now read:
-_{ "key": "GoogleTestLocation", "value": "Your defualt location for googletest" },_
+_{ "key": "GoogleTestLocation", "value": "Your default location for googletest" },_

 Do not compile googletest - the normal compilation process, utilising cmake, will do this for you - for the individual project.
 It doesn't take
 very long and only does a full compile the once on the first compilation of the project; after this it just compiles the relevant sections of code